Frequently asked questions

 What is study leave and how do I apply for it?

 Study leave funding allows clinical academic medical trainees to enhance their clinical education and training in areas not easily acquired in the clinical setting or locally - and is used to support the development of clinical knowledge and understanding.
 This funding is available to clinical academic trainees (ACFs and CLs) over and above the bursaries and funding provided specifically to support academic training, in exactly the same way as for non-academic clinical trainees.
-Please note: trainees in OOPRs and OOPEs are not entitled to study leave funding.
-Trainees in an OOPT are entitled to full study leave funding.
+Please note: trainees in OOPRs and OOPEs are not entitled to the HEE study leave funding.
+Trainees in an OOPT are entitled to full HEE study leave funding.
+Any application submitted by the trainee entitled to HEE funding requires a pre-approved HEE course code which can be obtained from the HEE PGME support portal.

-ACFs and CLs must be in a recognised training post to be eligible for study leave.
+ACFs and CLs must be in a recognised HEE training post to be eligible for study leave.
 Applications are managed by the Imperial College Healthcare NHS Trust Medical Education Centre.
-Further details can be found on the Trust Intranet, or by contacting the relevant Postgraduate Education Centre Team by email, see below:
+In order to undertake study leave, you first need to obtain permission locally within your department following their outlined processes and then submit on the Intrepid – study leave application system managed by the Medical Education Department.
+Access details for the system would be issued within two weeks of joining the trust.
+Further details about the process can be found on the Trust Intranet (accessible after you join the trust), or by contacting the relevant Postgraduate Education Centre Team by email, see below:

 Once study leave applications have been approved, trainees will be reimbursed for the study leave costs via payroll.